 For co-workers, neighbors, and neighborhood helpers, a little baking goes a long way.
 Fill festive holiday tins from the dollar store with homemade pizzelles or rainbow cookies.
 Or go store bought; it’s the thought that counts!
 Be sure to make extra for the holiday dessert table.

 Food.
 I’ve got two words for you: Pot Luck.
 Don’t be afraid to ask for as much help as your guests are willing to offer.
 Seven different kinds of fish sounds like seven different ways to have a nervous breakdown if no one is lending a hand.
 Plan your menu as far in advance as possible and shop around for local deals or coupons.
 If everyone is too busy (or just really bad at cooking), each family could chip in and order catering.

 Entertainment.
 Most families stay entertained just catching up at the holiday table.
-But if you aim to take the fun a step further, give the kids a reason to look up from their screens and make eye contact with actual people— some of whom they may find out they are related to – by taking to the internet for some family-friendly holiday party ideas.
-C lick here for some of our favorite Pinterest ideas.
+But if you aim to take the fun a step further, give the kids a reason to look up from their screens and make eye contact with actual people— some of whom they may finally learn they’re related to – by taking to the internet for some family-friendly holiday party ideas.

 Décor.
 Keep it simple.
 It doesn’t have to look like Santa’s workshop exploded in your living room.
 Going overboard on decorations takes up valuable time and space in your home.
 On the big day, keep the fine china in the closet and opt for disposable dishes and silverware to make cleanup a breeze.